Taniakellyhealth

 A CMHN has an extensive range of holistic skills including counselling and psychotherapy, medication administration and monitoring, and mental and physical health assessment.

-The CMHN partners with you holistically, encompassing your physical, emotional, social and spiritual needs.
+The Nurse Practitioner partners with you holistically, encompassing your physical, emotional, social and spiritual needs.
 A range of contemporary therapeutic approaches (counselling) are provided to support you, always making sure you are in charge of your recovery journey and care is driven by your preferences.
 Nurses are experts in collaboration and can help you identify and work with your support network, and services available in the community.
-CMHNs can work with you to review your medications, providing better understanding of the role of medications in your recovery, and also explain to you about your symptoms and any diagnosis you may have and what that means for you.
-A CMHN can communicate with your GP with your consent if required.
+NPs can work with you to review your medications, providing better understanding of the role of medications in your recovery, and also explain to you about your symptoms and any diagnosis you may have and what that means for you.
+A NP works as a key member of your healthcare team and with your consent can communicate with your GP and other health care professionals involved in your care if required.

 While, psychologists also provide counselling services they also provide psychological testing for schools, courts and other entities.
 Psychiatrists usually provide limited talk therapy.
 They are a medical doctor specialising in the mental health field and are typically available for diagnosis and medication management of behavioural and emotional conditions.
 If medication is necessary, typically medication and counselling are used together.
 Medication therapy is not a replacement for counselling.